What are the Benefits of Bhujangasana?

 How long can I hold Bhujangasana?

 Depending on how long you can control your breath, you can hold bhujangasana anywhere from 30 seconds to 5 minutes.
-Make sure to start with short holds and gradually increase the length of time you are in the pose to avoid dizziness or passing out.
+Start with short holds and gradually increase your time in the pose to avoid dizziness or passing out.